 This command is used to reset the device.
-This will put the device in its power on state.
-The device should be allowed time to power up (we recommend three seconds) before trying to communicate with the device.
+This will put the device in its power up state.
+The device should be allowed time to power up before trying to communicate with the device.
+The maximum time it would take the device to reset would be 5 seconds.